mozilla-services/syncstorage-rs/README.md

 ## Logging

-If you want to connect to the existing [Sentry project](https://sentry.prod.mozaws.net/operations/syncstorage-dev/) for local development, login to Sentry, and head to the page with [api keys](https://sentry.prod.mozaws.net/settings/operations/syncstorage-dev/keys/).
+If you want to connect to the existing [Sentry project](https://sentry.prod.mozaws.net/operations/syncstorage-dev/) for local development, login to Sentry, and go to the page with [api keys](https://sentry.prod.mozaws.net/settings/operations/syncstorage-dev/keys/).
 Copy the `DSN` value, and `export SENTRY_DSN=DSN_VALUE_GOES_HERE` to the environment when running this project.

 ## Running the Unit tests